Sarcocystosis (Parasitic infection with Sarcocystis species) in Dogs

 Causes

-In the definitive host, the parasites develop in the intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
-It plays a central role in the digestion and absorption of nutrients. into mature forms that produce oocystsOocysts are resistant, dormant forms of certain parasites, especially protozoa, that can survive in the environment.
+In the definitive host, the parasites develop into mature forms in the intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
+It plays a central role in the digestion and absorption of nutrients. that produce oocystsOocysts are resistant, dormant forms of certain parasites, especially protozoa, that can survive in the environment.
 They are an important stage in the life cycle of some parasites that can cause diseases such as coccidiosis in dogs and cats..
 These are excreted with the feces and can contaminate the environment.
 Intermediate hosts become infected by ingesting oocystsOocysts are resistant, dormant forms of certain parasites, especially protozoa, that can survive in the environment.
 They are an important stage in the life cycle of some parasites that can cause diseases such as coccidiosis in dogs and cats. from contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
 In veterinary medicine, this can affect food, water, toys, or the environment. feed or water.
-In the intermediate hosts, the parasites migrate into the muscle tissue and form cysts, the so-called sarcocysts.
+In the intermediate hosts, the parasites migrate into the muscle tissue and form cysts known as sarcocysts.

 The main cause for the spread of this infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is the consumption of infected meat.
-This is particularly important in regions where dogs have access to slaughter waste or uncontrolled meat consumption.
-Wildlife can also play a role as a reservoir for the parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
+This is particularly significant in regions where dogs have access to slaughterhouse waste or uncontrolled meat consumption.
+Wild animals can also play a role as a reservoir for the parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
 Parasites can cause a variety of diseases in animals and humans., which is more common in rural or less developed areas.

 Symptoms